 - Canada has multiple systems activated and in place to prepare for, prevent, detect, and respond to the spread of novel coronavirus.
 These include the following: - The Public Health Agency of Canada (PHAC) activated the Health Portfolio Operations Centre (HPOC) to ensure effective planning and coordination of the Agency's response efforts, in collaboration with international and federal, provincial and territorial partners. - Public Safety Canada has activated the Government of Canada Operations Centre to coordinate activities across federal departments and agencies. - PHAC, through Canada's Chief Public Health Officer, is in close contact with provincial and territorial Chief Medical Officers of Health to share information, coordinate response efforts, and support informed vigilance as the situation evolves. - A Special Advisory Committee of Canada's Chief Medical Officers of Health and senior public health officials has been activated to focus on coordination of federal, provincial and territorial preparedness and response across Canada's health systems. - Routine traveller screening procedures are in place at all of Canada's ports of entry, and additional border screening measures have been expanded to all international airports in Canada to help identify any travellers returning to Canada who may be ill, and to raise awareness among travellers about what they should do if they become sick. - The Government of Canada maintains continual preparedness for public health emergencies, taking precautions to mitigate the potential risk of introduction and spread of infectious diseases.
-These precautions include: - a comprehensive surveillance infrastructure to rapidly identify emerging events and infectious diseases, including respiratory illnesses;
+These precautions include: - a comprehensive surveillance infrastructure to rapidly identify emerging events and infectious diseases, including respiratory illnesses; - o routine infection prevention and control precautions in all Canadian hospitals; and - public health laboratory capacity that is well equipped to rapidly detect serious infectious diseases.

-- \circ routine infection prevention and control precautions in all Canadian hospitals; and - public health laboratory capacity that is well equipped to rapidly detect serious infectious diseases. - Everyone has to contribute to flattening the epidemic curve.
+- Now is the time for organizers to be canceling, postponing or modifying events where many people gather.
+This includes concerts, conferences, large social or religious gatherings.
+We need to help prevent transmission of the virus.
+Particularly if you are ill, do not attend large events or crowded spaces. - Everyone has to contribute to flattening the epidemic curve.
 We have to modify our behaviours including personal hygiene measures, like frequent hand-washing, covering our coughs, and practicing physical distancing.